jagotu/BACIL/thesis_text/thesis_text.md

 Truffle also provides several primitives that the language implementation can use to guide the partial evaluation process, allowing for better results.

-We want to mention that GraalVM ships in two editions, Community and Enterprise.
+We want to mention that GraalVM is distributed in two editions, Community and Enterprise.
 Supposedly, the Enterprise edition provides even higher performance than the Community one.
-As we want to avoid all potential licensing issues, we only ever used the Community edition and can't comment on Enterprise performance at all.
+As we want to avoid all potential licensing issues, we only used the Community edition and can't comment on Enterprise performance at all.

 ## Previous work